tionis/jeff/README.md

 ### Common

-Under the ns jff is common module with some functionality, that can be used in in other programs for jff.
+Under the ns jeff is common module with some functionality, that can be used in in other programs for jeff.
 Well, for now it is only work with prefix.
 You can use them easily in your programs:

 ```
-(import jff/common)
+(import jeff/common)

 (def prefix (string ((os/environ) "HOME") "/Code/"))